Wednesday, June 14, 2023

 • The lady-in-waiting retired with a pension.
 Her daughter knew she was of royal blood and even resembled the king, but had to accept a mediocre marriage.

-• When in memory of a long-standing friendship Louis sent Olympe Mancini a messenger warning of her coming arrest, she put down her gambling cards, went straight to her coach and fled abroad, never to return.
+• When in memory of a long-standing friendship Louis sent Olympe Mancini a message warning of her coming arrest, she put down her gambling cards, went straight to her coach and fled abroad, never to return.
 Other courtiers were banished (a gentle fate for murder, especially since the king might forgive).

 • A few underclass prisoners were freed, but 68 spent the rest of their lives chained to dungeons' walls.
 The last died in 1725.